Yainer Diaz Player Props: Astros vs. Mariners

-The Houston Astros and Yainer Diaz, who went 2-for-4 with two home runs and three RBI last time in action, take on George Kirby and the Seattle Mariners at Minute Maid Park, Thursday at 8:10 PM ET.
+After hitting .262 with two doubles, three home runs, a walk and five RBI in his past 10 games, Yainer Diaz and the Houston Astros face the Seattle Mariners (who will hand the ball to Luis Castillo) at 8:10 PM ET on Friday.

-In his last game, he hit two homers in his last appearance (going 2-for-4) against the Rockies.
+In his last game, he had two hits (going 2-for-4) against the Mariners.

 Yainer Diaz Game Info & Props vs. the Mariners